atlanticwave-sdx/sdx-lc/README.md

     rabbitmq:latest
 ```

-Then in `env` and `docker-compose.yml` files, change the following vars:

-- `MQ_HOST` host to the corresponding IP address or hostname of the RabbitMQ server
-- `MQ_PORT` to the corresponding port where the server will listen (default 5672)
-- `MQ_USER` to the corresponding username to authenticate (default guest)
-- `MQ_PASS` to the corresponding password to authenticate (default guest)

 ## Running SDX Local Controller with Docker Compose

-Adjust the rest of the environment in `docker-compose.yml` according
-to your needs (these will be eventually parameterized), and run Docker
+Copy `env.template` to `.env`, and adjust it according to your needs
-Compose from the top-level directory:
+and then run Docker Compose from the top-level directory:

 ```console
 $ docker compose up --build